ny4rlk0/fkernelanticheats/README.md

 # fuckkernelanticheats
 ⚠️ For educational and research purposes only.
-This project critiques invasive anti-cheat practices — especially those operating at kernel level and violating user privacy.<br>
+This project critiques invasive anti-cheat practices, especially those operating at kernel level and violating user privacy.<br>
 <br>
 💡 MIT Licensed.
 No binaries, no injection, no modification.
 Just pure hardware emulation.<br>
 <br>